mmedl94/lionfish/README.md

----
-editor_options:
-  markdown:
-    wrap: 72
----

 # pytourr: extension of the tourr package tour for interactive display

 This package is an extension of the [tourr](https://github.com/ggobi/tourr) R-package.
 For a general overview of the tourr package please refer to the [tourr documentation](https://ggobi.github.io/tourr/). pytourr adds interactive displays to the functionality of tourr allowing users to direct the path of the tours.

 ## Installation